1st Workshop on

 |

-Keynote: Ajay Mandlekar NVIDIA Title: Removing the Barriers to Simulation Adoption with Automated Environment Construction and Synthetic Data Generation Abstract
+Keynote: Ajay Mandlekar NVIDIA Title: Removing the Barriers to Simulation Adoption with Automated Environment Construction and Synthetic Data Generation

 Real-world robot training and evaluation are costly, labor-intensive, and difficult to scale.
 While simulation offers a powerful alternative, it is often hindered by high engineering overhead and the persistent sim-to-real gap.
 This talk explores how to dismantle these barriers.
 I will introduce a system that automatically generates digital twins and "cousins" from real-world videos, streamlining both policy training (real-to-sim-to-real) and evaluation (real-to-sim).
 Finally, I will discuss scaling policy training with simulation to complex, non-traditional domains, including deformable object manipulation and humanoid loco-manipulation.